instana/ui-notifications/content/maintenance.md

-You will go into maintenance *fdsasa*.
+There will be a maintenance for your environment from *10:00 UTC on*.